TheLastGimbus/the.lastgimbus.com/content/blog/restoring-esphome-secrets-from-home-assistant.md

 Open it in some text editor and search for `"password"` or `"noise_psk"` - here they are!
 Not hashed, not salted, just plain-text 😀

+> // Sadly, you can't restore your `web_server` credentials like that :( - but they are not as important 👍

 <sub>(for me, it looked like this:)</sub>
 ```bash
 matiii@gimbpc:~$ ssh matiii@matih.duckdns.org